charlierobin/dockjuggler/README.md

 `…/Users/YourUserName/Library/Preferences/com.charlierobin.dockjuggler.json`

-There’s also a standard `com.charlierobin.dockjuggler.plist` and `…/Library/Saved Application State/com.charlierobin.dockjuggler.savedState` created by macos, but they aren’t that import.
-The JSON file contains all your hard work.
+There’s also a standard `com.charlierobin.dockjuggler.plist` and `…/Library/Saved Application State/com.charlierobin.dockjuggler.savedState` created by macos, but they aren’t that important.

+**The JSON file contains all your hard work**.

 Switching between different configuartions is as simple as selecting the Dock you want from the list on the left, and then clicking the `Activate` button.

-I did think that perhaps that could be streamlined into a pop up menu from the DockJuggler icon, or a Finder widget-style menu in the top right of the menu bar, so perhaps that’s an area for future improvement.
+I did think that perhaps that part could be streamlined into a pop up menu from the DockJuggler icon, or a Finder widget-style menu in the top right of the menu bar, so perhaps that’s an area for future improvement.

 Be warned, the app does work by overwriting Apple’s existing Dock preferences file, and then relaucnhing the Dock (via a shell command).